C. Suzanne Cutter, MD

 Colorectal cancer is the third most commonly diagnosed cancer among men and women in the United States (excluding skin cancer), and there are just under 100,000 diagnoses each year.
-For cancer care that encompasses a holistic approach, Dr. Cutter at CUREtology offers her downtown Los Angeles area patients treatments that address their entire health and wellness during this difficult time.
+For cancer care that encompasses a holistic approach, Dr. Cutter at CUREtology serves her West Hollywood, Beverly Hills, Glendale, Pasadena, and the surrounding Los Angeles, CA area patients treatments that address their entire health and wellness during this difficult time.
 From surgery to postoperative care, Dr. Cutter treats both the cancer and the person.
-To learn more, call or use the online booking tool to schedule an appointment.
+To learn more, call for an appointment today.

 Your colon is another word for your lower intestine, which is divided into five sections:

 - Ascending colon

 - Descending colon

 Colon cancer can develop in any of these five sections and typically starts out as small polyps that grow along the lining.
 That said, not all polyps are cancerous, and Dr. Cutter can determine this after a colonoscopy, which is your first defense against colon cancer.

 Most colon cancers are adenocarcinomas (96%), which are malignant tumors that start in the lining of your glands.
 There are several, rarer forms of colon cancer, including carcinoid tumors, gastrointestinal stromal tumors, lymphomas, and sarcomas.

 Like many cancers, there are usually no outward signs of colon cancer in its early stages, which makes screening especially important.
 As it advances, colon cancer can cause:

 - Rectal bleeding or blood in your stool

 - A change in your bowel habits, from constipation to diarrhea